-INDICATOR: Changes in Ice Cover on the Great Lakes Startegic Direction: Reduce Threats Target: N/A Theme: Pressures on Ontario's Biodiversity - Climate Change Previous version: http://sobr.ca/\biosite/wp-content/uploads/Indicator-Changes-in-Ice-Cover-on-the-Great-Lakes\May-24-2016.pdf Background Information Lake ecosystems are vital resources for both wildlife and humans.
+Lake ecosystems are vital resources for both wildlife and humans.
 Any change in their quality can have wide-ranging ecological and societal implications.
 The increasing accumulation of greenhouse gases in the atmosphere as a result of human activities has begun to affect the structure, functioning, and stability of lake ecosystems throughout the world, and much greater impacts are likely in the future (Goldman et al. 2013).
-Changes in the duration of ice cover on northern hemisphere lakes are a strong signal of climate change (Rosenzweig 2007).
+Climate change impacts are widely studied and include decreases in seasonal ice cover, increased water temperatures and lengthened periods between turnover of dissolved oxygen and nutrients (Douglas and Pearson, 2022).
+These changes affect the functioning of aquatic ecosystems.

 Globally, some inland lakes appear to be freezing up at later dates and breaking-up earlier than the historical average, based on a study of 150 years of data (Magnuson et al. 2000).
 The maximum extent of ice cover on the Great Lakes has undergone a downward trend since the 1970's, due to a combination of natural climate influences as well as influences from anthropogenic climate change (Wang et al. 2018).
 These trends add to the evidence that the earth has been in a period of global warming for at least the last 150 years (EC and USEPA 2014).

 Changes in the ice cover that forms on the Great Lakes each year affects biodiversity in coastal wetlands and nearshore aquatic and inland environments.
 For example, changes in freeze-up and break-up times can affect the food supply for aquatic life, alter the timing of fish spawning and cause birds to change their migration patterns (Hellmann et al. 2010).
 Reductions in ice cover can also increase the severity of wave action and lead to shoreline erosion with impacts to coastal habitats.
 Changes in the extent and duration of ice cover can affect fall and winter spawning species of fish (e.g., lake whitefish) which are dependent on ice cover to stabilize spawning habitats and protect their eggs from wave action during powerful winter storms (Assel 1999).
 Less ice cover on the Great Lakes also allows more water to evaporate, creating more snow which can negatively affect animals living in the Great Lakes basin (Hellmann et al. 2010; Groenwold et al. 2013).
 It has been suggested that increased evaporation driven by declines in the spatial and temporal coverage of lake ice may also lead to lower lake levels (Hanrahan et al. 2010).

 Recent studies have looked at climate change and coastal vulnerability and found that integrating coastal hazard management across Ontario is needed.

 This indicator provides an assessment of the potential impacts of climate change on biodiversity by examining trends in ice cover on the Great Lakes.